-Stude nt Name: Name: Course: NURS Date This Form Was Completed By Instructor: 1 Instructor Name: Instructor on unit when incident occurred: Yes No 1 Date ate Incident Occurred: Shift Worked: Date/Time Error Reported to Assoc.
-Dean: 1 Appro ximate Time Erro or Occurred: Facility/Location: Date Assoc.
-Dean Reported to WSNCQAC: 1 Criteria Human Error At Risk Behavior Reckless Behavior Score Criteria 0 1 2 3 4 5 G G eneral Nursing Practice No prior counseling for practice related issues Prior counseling for single non-related practice issue.
+Stude Student Name: Course: NURS Date This Form Was Completed By Instructor: 1 Instru Instructor Name: Name: Instructor on unit when incident occurred: Yes No 1 Date Incident Occurred d: Shift Worked: Date/Time Error Reported to Assoc.
+Dean: 1 Appn oximate Time Erro or Occurred: Facility/Location: Date Assoc.
+Dean Reported to WSNCQAC: Criteria Human Error At Risk Behavior Reckless Behavior Score Criticina 0 1 2 3 4 5 G General Nursing Practice No prior counseling for practice related issues Prior counseling for single non-related practice issue.
 Prior counseling for single " related " issue.
 Prior counseling for " same " issue.
 Prior counseling for multiple related or non- related practice issues.
 Prior counseling for same or related issue with no or little evidence of improvement.
 U Under- standing expected based on program level, course objectives / outcomes Has knowledge, skill and ability - Incident was accidental, inadvertent, or an oversight Task driven/rote learning.
 OR Wrong action for this circumstance Failed to demonstrate appropriate understanding of option/resources.
 OR Aware of safety issues but in this instance cut corners Understands rationale but failed to recognize situations in terms of overall picture or to prioritize actions.
 OR in this instance, failed to obtain sufficient info or consult before acting.
 Able to recognize potential problems.
-In this instance "negligent" OR failed to act according to standards Risk to client outweighed benefits.
+In this instance "negligent" OR failed to act according to standards.
+Risk to client outweighed benefits.
 Knows or should have known correct action, role and limitations.
-In this instance action was " gross neelicence / unsafe act " and demonstrated no regard for patient safety.
+In this instance action was "gross neelisence / unsafe act" and demonstrated no regard for patient safety.
 Internal Program or Agency Policies / standards / inter- disciplinary orders Unintentional breech OR No policy/standard/order available.
 Policy not enforced.
 OR Cultural norm or common deviation of staff.
 OR Policy/order misinterpreted.
-Student cut corners or deviated in this instance from policy/standard/order as time saver No evidence or suggestion of a pattern of behavior.
-Aware of policy/standard/order but ienored or disreearded to achieve perceived expectations of faculty, staff, patient or others.
-May indicate pattern or single event.
-Disregarded policy/standard/order for own personal sain .
+Student cut corners or deviated in this instance from policy/standard/order as time saver No evidence or suggestion of a pattern of behavior. expectations of faculty, Disregarded policy/standard/order for own personal cain.
 Maliciously disregarded policy/standard/order.
-D Decision / choice Accidental/mistake/ Inadvertent error Advantages to patient outweighed risk.
+D D ecision / choice Accidental/mistake/ Inadvertent error Advantages to patient outweighed risk.
 Emergent situation - quick response required Non-emergent situation.
 Chose to act/not to act without weighing options or utilizing resources.
 Used poor judgement Clearly a prudent student would not have done.
-Unacceptable risk to patient/agency/public .
+Unacceptable risk to patient/agency/public.
 Disregarded for patient safety.
 Conscious choice.
 Put own interest above that of patient/agency/public.
-Egregious choice .
-Neglected red flags .
+Egregious choice.
+Neglected red flags.
 E Ethics / credibility / accountability Identified own error and self reported.
 Identifies opportunities for improvement and develops action plan for ensuring incident will not be repeated.
 Admitted to error and accepts responsibility.
 Identifies opportunities for improvement and develops action plan for ensuring incident will not be repeated.
 Acknowledged role in error but attributes to circumstances and/or blames others to justify action/inaction.
 Cooperative during investigation.
 Demonstrates desire to improve practice.
 Denies responsibility until confronted with evidence.
 Reluctantly accepts responsibility.
-Made excuses or made light of occurrence .
+Made excuses or made light of occurrence.
 Marginally cooperative during investigation.
 Denied responsibility despite evidence.
 Indifferent to situation.
-Uncooperative and/or dishonest during investigation Took active steps to conceal error or failed to disclose known error .
+Uncooperative and/or dishonest during investigation Took active steps to conceal error or failed to disclose known error.

-\\ Any event resulting in patient harm must be reported to the WA State Nursing Commission within two days.
+^{} Any event resulting in patient harm must be reported to the WA State Nursing Commission within two days.

-Criteria Score:
+Criteria Score: 0